-34 years ago, a small group of family members met to plan the beginning of a self-help group for relatives and friends of the mentally ill.
-They were motivated by the lack of support and services for the mentally ill and their families that existed in the West Island, which were either inadequate or nonexistent.
+On October 6th, 1981, a small group of family members met to plan the beginning of a self-help group for relatives and friends of individuals who had a mental illness.
+Their mission was to address the lack of support and services for individuals with mental health issues and their families in the West Island, which were either inadequate or nonexistent.
 They compensated for their lack of money, office space and staff members with their tireless vision, creativity and dedication.
-From the beginning guest speakers were invited to share their expertise and family members encouraged and supported each other.
+From the beginning, guest speakers were invited to share their expertise and family members encouraged and supported one another.

-For the first nine years FMH financially survived solely on donations.
-Then in 1990 they began receiving funds from the Ministère de la Santé et des Services Sociaux formerly Centraide and the Régie Régionale de la Santé et des Services Sociaux.
-An office was opened, staff members were hired and a Respite Program was created.
+For the first nine years, this group, called Friends for Mental Health, survived solely on donations.
+Then, in 1990, they began receiving funds from the Ministry of Health and Social Services and the Régie Régionale de la Santé et des Services Sociaux (RRSSS).
+An office was opened, staff members were hired and a respite program was created.

 A major change came in 1996 with the implementation of the Family Support Program.
-This began as a joint project with Perspective Communautaire when some services offered by the hospital were redistributed into the community.
-Two years later Friends took over completely and we’re proud to be able to provide family counseling given by professional counselors.
+This began as a joint project with Community Perspective in Mental Health (CPMH) when some services offered by the hospital were redistributed into the community.
+Two years later, Friends for Mental Health completely took over and professional counselors were able to provide counseling services to families in need.

-2005 saw FMH as the winner in the Non Profit Organization Working in Social Economy category for the Accolades prize organized by the West Island Chamber of Commerce in June going on to be a Finalist in 2009, confirming that we are one of the leading associations in this field.
-In 2007 a Liaison Counselor became available on the premises of the Lakeshore General Hospital once a week to provide support for families who have a mentally ill family member either awaiting evaluation in emergency or residing on the 4-East psychiatric ward.
+In 2007, a Liaison Counselor became available on the premises of the Lakeshore General Hospital once a week to provide support for families who have a mentally ill family member either awaiting evaluation in emergency or residing on the 4-East psychiatric ward.
 This program has recently been taken over by volunteers.
 That same year also marked the beginning of training programs with the Borderline Personality Training for Families.
-This psycho-educational program is deemed a huge success and continues with a waiting list.
+This psycho-educational program is deemed as a huge success at the organization.

-So it is with the remarkable determination of a few family members that Friends began and has evolved into the organization that it is today, boasting over 800 members!
-Throughout it all there has always been one constant, the strength of family members coping with a loved one’s mental illness and their resolve to persevere in spite of it.
+So it is with the remarkable determination of just a few family members that Friends for Mental Health began 40 years ago and has evolved into the organization that it is today, boasting over 800 members every year!
+Throughout it all, there has been one constant: the strength of family members coping with a loved one’s mental illness and their resolve to persevere in spite of it.